gabyguedezh/cocktail-recipe-book/README.md

 - See the [mockup](https://drive.google.com/file/d/1IBZhaEBv6aHc9tRcjJ0oM813mmQfHwVE/view?usp=sharing)
     - The mockup for this project was created with Balsamiq.
-    - All of the key pages we included in the mockup.
+    - All of the key pages were included in the mockup.
 - Alternatively, you can find the mockup uploaded as a PDF within the folder ASSETS/MOCKUP.

 ## Features